John Pedersen: Gun Designer that John M. Browning Called the Greatest

 With the armistice taking place on November 11, 1918, the 1919 offensive never came and the device never saw service.
 The devices sat as surplus before being destroyed to prevent the design falling into the hands of one of America’s enemies.

-Unsung Genius
+Pedersen’s Unsung Genius

 Pedersen also designed a handgun to compete with the newly adopted, Browning-designed Model 1911.
-Tested by both the U.S. Army and Navy, it was reviewed favorably, but was never adopted.
+Tested by both the U.S. Army and Navy, it was favorably reviewed but never adopted.
 The Army dismissed it because arms factories had already been tooled up for a large 1911 contract.
 The Navy’s interest in Pedersen’s pistol design stemmed from a lack of 1911 availability, but to re-tool a factory for another different design would have only further exacerbated the 1911 supply shortage.

 Pedersen’s Model 53 handgun was designed to replace the M1911.